 GA Composite Board Policies

-We cannot predict how the board will address the dilemma of transfer and licensure by endorsement.
-The new LPC "Supervisor" rule definition will need to be put to the test.
+There are general rules that are uniformly enforced, but we cannot predict how the board will address the dilemma of transfer and licensure by endorsement.
+The new LPC "Supervisor" rule definition will need to be tested by the board..
 Then you will know more how you might proceed with your application.
-Call me if you need assistance.
+Call me before you seek clarification from the board if you need assistance.